senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **getEntityByEntityId**

-    - Retrieves information about an entity based on entity ID.
+    - Retrieves information about an entity, specified by entity ID.

 1. **getEntityByRecordId**

-    - Retrieves information about an entity based on record ID.
+    - Retrieves information about an entity, specified by record ID.

 1. **getRecord**

     - Retrieves information about a record.
-        - The information contains the original record data that was loaded and may contain other information based on the flags parameter.
+        - The information contains the original record data that was loaded and may contain other information, specified by the flags parameter.

 1. **getRecordPreview**